Estimated reading time: 10 minutes

-It’s clear Spain offers a whole lot in terms of lifestyle and quality of living for many prospective expats, but it’s also essential to think about practicalities, like education, visas, healthcare and living expenses are just as vital as the pros of living in the heart of the Mediterranean.
+Spain offers many prospective expats a lot in terms of lifestyle and quality of living.
+Still, it’s also essential to think about practicalities, like education, visas, healthcare, and living expenses are just as vital as the pros of living in the heart of the Mediterranean.

 In this guide, we’ll explain what it’s like living in Spain full time and all the insider information you need to make your international relocation successful.

 - The Top Five Expat Destinations in Spain